maelingmurphy/My-Learning-Path/log.md

 ## December 26, 2020
 **Today's Progress**:
-- Completed Day 24 #JavaScriptmas and [published a post linking to all my solutions] (https://dev.to/maelingcodes/a-beginner-s-24-day-journey-with-javascriptmas-83n) for the entire Scrimba #JavaScriptmas code challenge on my dev.to blog.
+- :christmas_tree: Completed Day 24 #JavaScriptmas and [published a post linking to all my solutions] (https://dev.to/maelingcodes/a-beginner-s-24-day-journey-with-javascriptmas-83n) for the entire Scrimba #JavaScriptmas code challenge on my dev.to blog.

 **Link to work**:
 https://dev.to/maelingcodes/a-beginner-s-24-day-journey-with-javascriptmas-83n